cncf/tag-app-delivery/platforms-maturity-model/v1/index.md

 ##### Characteristics:

-* Application teams create new capabilities as needed to meet pressing needs
+* Application teams create new capabilities as needed to meet pressing needs.
-* A central team provides a register of available shared services across the organization
+* A central team provides a register of available shared services across the organization.
-* Loose standards, such as requiring an automatable API and usage docs, are applied to capabilities
+* Loose standards, such as requiring an automatable API and usage docs, are applied to capabilities.
-* Infrastructure as Code is used to allow easier traceability of deployed services
+* Infrastructure as Code is used to allow easier traceability of deployed services.
-* Audits for compliance regulations such as PCI DSS or HIPPA are enabled through the service inventories
+* Audits for compliance regulations such as PCI DSS or HIPPA are enabled through the service inventories.
-* Migration and upgrade work is tracked against a burndown chart enabling the organization to track rate of compliance and time until completion
+* Migration and upgrade work is tracked against a burndown chart enabling the organization to track rate of compliance and time until completion.
-* Tracking does not indicate level of support; often upgrades at this stage are still manual and bespoke
+* Tracking does not indicate level of support; often upgrades at this stage are still manual and bespoke.

-##### Examples Scenarios:
+##### Example Scenarios:

 * PostgreSQL 11 is going EOL by the end of the year.
 The organization is aware of which databases require upgrade and are scheduling the work on each team’s backlog to complete.